 It might not be a good book (yet).
 But that's what editing is for.

 It will be a first draft, and a finished draft at that.
 You can't write a second draft and start to make your book actually good, actually publishable, until you write the first draft.

 So write.
 Don't stop.
 Don't quit.
 If you follow these steps and don't stop, you'll finish.

 We'll be here supporting you along the way.

 More Resources on How to Write a Book

 Still feeling stuck?
 Have more questions about how to write a book?
 We've put together a library of book-writing resources.
 Take a look at the articles below.

-How to Write a Book Fast
+How to Write a Book Fast Articles

 I shared above why I believe that first drafts should be written quickly, in just a few weeks.
 Still not sure?
-In the articles below, dozens of other writers share how they wrote fast first drafts, plus all the tips and strategies they learned along the way.
+In the articles below, dozens of other writers share how they wrote fast first drafts, plus you'll get all the tips and strategies they learned along the way.